 And as one IPCC report revealed, land use and agriculture are responsible for 24% of global emissions.
 Which makes Solein, a protein made without agriculture, one of the many innovative solutions that are going to be needed to produce an effective response to the ‘now problem’ of climate change.

-Solar Foods says it wants to ‘disconnect food production from the accelerating consumption of natural resources’, and for the potential it has it is undoubtedly one of our impact innovators to watch.
+Solar Foods says it wants to ‘disconnect food production from the accelerating consumption of natural resources’, an important goal, and a mission that makes Solar Foods one of our impact innovators to watch.